jhelpgg/ComposeClean/tasks/doc/tasks/Mutex.md

 When a thread enter in the `Mutex` open curly it lock the mutex, so that other thread that what to enter have to wait that the thread finish its work and pass by the close curly to un lock the door for the next thread.

+Just remember not to do long operation in critical section.
+Make it shorter as possible to not experiment some slowdown or in worst scenario memory full.